antoniotian/antoniotian.github.io/_posts/2024-01-15-raspberrypi-setup.md

 | SD Card, SD Reader | Raspberry Pi System Image Tool：[Raspberry Pi Imager](https://www.raspberrypi.com/software/) |

 ### Image Burn
-将 SD 卡用读卡器连接电脑，打开树莓派写入工具，选择合适的 Raspberry Pi 型号和系统，以及 SD 存储卡。系统优先选择最近发布的 Raspberry Pi OS，一般会有推荐系统。Debian 的硬件支持更好，所以这里以 Debian 系统为例。
+Connect the SD card to the computer with a card reader, open the Raspberry Pi Image Tool.
+Select the appropriate Raspberry Pi model and system, as well as the SD memory card.
+Recommend the most recently released Raspberry Pi OS.
+Usually there will be a recommended system, Debian hardware support is better, so here we take Debian system as an example.
 ![系统写入_01](/img/in-post-imag/post-inner-raspberry-pi-imager-01.png)
-在执行烧录之前，可以选择提前对 Raspberry Pi OS 系统进行配置。 也可以烧录完成后，进入系统再设置。
+You can choose to configure the Raspberry Pi OS system in advance before performing the burn-in.
+It is also possible to enter the system and set it up again after the burn is complete.
 ![系统写入_02](/img/in-post-imag/post-inner-raspberry-pi-imager-02.png)
 这里以提前进行系统设置为例，点击**「编辑设置」**
 ![系统写入_03](/img/in-post-imag/post-inner-raspberry-pi-imager-03.png)